Excision and Punch Replacement Graft for Acne Scars

 - Some bruising may occur for the first one to two weeks.

 Finding a doctor

-Visit "Find a dermatologic surgeon" and choose "Excision and Punch Replacement Graft" from the dropdown menu.
-Because ASDS doctors are trained in a variety of the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient's condition.
+Visit "Find a dermatologic surgeon" and choose "Acne Scar Treatments" from the dropdown menu.
+Because ASDS dermatologists are trained in a variety of the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient's condition.